District cooling: Germany

 In Germany, amongst other projects, Munich established a rapidly growing system in 2011 with its core below the Karlsplatz (Stachus), drawing water from the underground Stadtgrabenbach.
 There is a 24 km network, currently supplying 16 larger organizations.

 In 2011, the estimated total thermal power output of all district cooling systems in Germany was 160 Megawatt distributed over 90 km.

 Hong Kong

 A district cooling system is being implemented in the Kai Tak Development, utilizing water drawn from Victoria Harbour.
 It will deliver cooling services to approximately 50 buildings through 40 kilometers of underground chilled water pipes.
 The system has a cooling capacity of around 284 megawatts of refrigeration, serving an area of about 1.73 million square meters.

 India

 India's first district cooling system is operational in GIFT City (Gujarat International Finance Tec-City in Gujarat.).
 Currently ~10,000 TR capacity is operational which has capacity to upgrade up to 50000 TR.

+Japan

+The Shinjuku Shin-toshin district heating and cooling system in Tokyo began supplying chilled water and steam in 1971.
+It supplies 22 buildings, including the Tokyo Metropolitan Government Building, with a total serviced floor area of approximately 2.26 million square metres.

+The plant was substantially rebuilt during the 1990s and incorporates gas-fired cogeneration, using recovered heat from electricity generation as part of its heating and cooling production.
+In 2013, a pipe connection began transferring chilled water between the Shinjuku Shin-toshin system and the neighboring Nishi-Shinjuku 1-chome system.
+A study estimated that sharing cooling between the two systems reduced annual primary-energy input by approximately 5% in the area studied.